 Ad Hoc Program Management and Implementer Meetings

 The evaluation team will meet with the program manager and implementer on an ad hoc basis to support program evaluation.
 The purpose of these meetings will be information sharing and collaboration to resolve evaluation inconsistencies and ensure accurate and timely program evaluation.
 These meetings will provide program design and implementation context for the evaluation team to cater evaluation to the program.
-Possible topics include changes to program design and implementation, participation trends, barriers to implementation, and expected program changes going forward.
+Possible topics include changes to program design and implementation, and expected program changes going forward.
 This is also an opportunity for the program manager and implementer to ask the evaluation team for preliminary research findings.